Proglang-Uni-Freiburg/minirust/README.md

 ```

 ##### Pattern Matching
 There are several patterns to match on any value, including ADTs.
-You can use a binder as pattern, or if you don't care about the actual value, a wildcard pattern, which acts the same as the binder expect it does not introduce a new variable.
+"You can bind a variable as a pattern", or if you don't care about the actual value, a wildcard pattern, which acts the same as the variable except it does not introduce a new variable.
 You can also use any constant value as pattern, e.g. `42` when matching on `Int`.
 You can match on a tuple (-struct, -variant) or record (-struct, -variant) as well.
-Finally there is the or pattern `|` in which case one of the branch patterns can match to match the or pattern.
-All branches of one or pattern must introduce exactly
+Finally there is the or-pattern `|` in which case one of the branch patterns can match to match the or-pattern itself.
+All branches of one or-pattern must introduce exactly
 the same variables.

 ```rust